mrshenli/streamsx.documentation/docs/beamrunner/beamrunner-X-performance.md

 the runner to create bundles of a maximum number of elements, or after a maximum time delay, or both.

-For more information on these options, see the [beamrunner-6-ref](Reference).
+For more information on these options, see the [Reference](beamrunner-6-ref).

 ## Parallelism

 Parallelism is a key concept in Apache Beam and many transforms are able to process elements in parallel.
 The IBM Streams Runner for Apache Beam has experimental support for parallelism using the `--parallelWidths` pipeline option.
-The runner will then use IBM Streams user-defined parallelism when translating and running your application.
+Using this option allows the runner to take advantage of IBM Streams user-defined parallelism when translating and running your application.

 The simplest way to enable parallelism for your application is to set a default width for the entire application, for example `--parallelWidth=4`